jwinkels/xcl/README.md

 ## `xcl project:plan [PROJECT]`

-describe the command here
+generate commands to bring the project up to date

 ```
 USAGE
   $ xcl project:plan [PROJECT]

 ARGUMENTS
-  PROJECT  [default: test] The name of the project that should be build
+  PROJECT  [default: test1] The name of the project that should be build

 OPTIONS
   -h, --help  show CLI help